zeroluck/docs/sources/admin-guide/openid-connect/index.md

 can always explicitly release a scope to a certain client later on, but this will require some manual intervention by the domain administrator.

-To add more claims, simply click "Add Claim" and you'll be presented with the following screen:
+To add more claims, simply click "Add Claim" and you will be presented with the following screen:

 ![Add Claims](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_oauth2_scopeadd.png)